How to Create Reports with Power BI Service

 How to Create a Report in Power BI Service

-1. The first step in creating power bi reports is getting your data.
-There are a number of ways to import data from within your organization, file directories, and databases.
-You can also copy and paste data from an existing dataset.
-In this instance, we’ll select Samples and import a pre-configured dataset.
-The data is imported as-is with no editing options.
+The first step in creating Power BI reports is getting your data.
+There are a number of ways to import data from within your organization, such as file directories and databases.

 Power BI Service Get Data All

-1. The dataset will appear in your workspace in Power BI Service.
-An easy way to start analyzing the data is to select ‘Get Quick Insights’ from the menu.
-A dashboard is generated whilst you work on the data.
-Your workspace is also where you can assign roles and permissions (Viewer, Contributor, Member and Admin)
+The dataset will appear in your workspace in Power BI Service.
+Click ‘Get Quick Insights’ from the menu to generate a dashboard while you work on the data.

 Power BI Service Quick Insight Dashboard

-1. Next, select ‘Create Report’ to open the report builder.
+Next, select ‘Create Report’ to open the report builder.
 There are three elements in this area:

-• Canvas.
-This area is blank until visuals are added
+• Canvas – This area is blank until visuals are added

-• Visualizations pane: Use to add and edit charts.
+• Visualizations Pane – Use to add and edit charts.

-• Fields pane.
-A list of the fields in your dataset, based on the columns in your dataset.
+• Fields Pane – A list of the fields in your dataset based on the columns in your dataset.

 Power BI Service Report Builder Overview